 The beam is a structural member that takes loads from the slab and transfers them to the column.
-The effective span of beam is different for different types of the beam.
-It depends upon the clear span as well as the depth of the beam.
+The effective span of beam is different for different types of beams.
+It depends upon the clear span, width of support, and depth of the beam as well.

-The Span of different beam are given below.
-But, first of all you should know about some technical terms given below.
+The spans of different beams are given below.
+But, first of all, you should know about some technical terms given below.

 What is Clear Span?

 The span of the beam without measuring the length of support is known as the clear span of the beam.
 The clear span can be calculated by subtracting the width of the support, i.e., column, along the direction of the beam span from the total span of the structure.

 What is effective Span?